preprocessed-connectomes-project/quality-assessment-protocol/docs/index.md

 ### Spatial Anatomical

+* **Signal-to-Noise Ratio (SNR) [snr]:** The mean intensity within gray matter divided by the standard deviation of the values outside the brain.
+Higher values are better [^4].
-* **Contrast to Noise Ratio (CNR) [cnr]:** Calculated as the mean of the gray matter values minus the mean of the white matter values, divided by the standard deviation of the air values.
-Higher values are better [^1].
+* **Contrast to Noise Ratio (CNR) [cnr]:** The mean of the gray matter intensity values minus the mean of the white matter intensity values divided by the standard deviation of the values outside the brain.
+Higher values are better [^4].
-* **Entropy Focus Criterion (EFC) [efc]:** Uses the Shannon entropy of voxel intensities as an indication of ghosting and blurring induced by head motion.
-Lower values are better [^2].
-* **Foreground to Background Energy Ratio (FBER) [fber]:** Mean energy of image values (i.e., mean of squares) within the head relative to outside the head.
+* **Foreground to Background Energy Ratio [fber]:** The variance of voxels inside the brain divided by the variance of voxels outside the brain.
 Higher values are better.
+* **Percent Artifact Voxels (Qi1) [qi1]:** The proportion of voxels outside the brain with artifacts to the total number of voxels outside the brain.
+Lower values are better [^5].
-* **Smoothness of Voxels (FWHM) [fwhm, fwhm_x, fwhm_y, fwhm_z]:** The full-width half maximum (FWHM) of the spatial distribution of the image intensity values in units of voxels.
+* **Smoothness of Voxels (FWHM) [fwhm, fwhm_x, fwhm_y, fwhm_z]:** The full-width half maximum (FWHM) of the spatial distribution of the image intensity values in voxel units.
 Lower values are better [^3].
-* **Artifact Detection (Qi1) [qi1]:** The proportion of voxels with intensity corrupted by artifacts normalized by the number of voxels in the background.
-Lower values are better [^4].
-* **Signal-to-Noise Ratio (SNR) [snr]:** The mean of image values within gray matter divided by the standard deviation of the image values within air (i.e., outside the head).
-Higher values are better [^1].
+* **Entropy Focus Criterion (EFC) [efc]:** The Shannon entropy of voxel intensities proportional to the maximum possibly entropy for a similarly sized image.
+Indicates ghosting and head motion-induced blurring.
+Lower values are better [^1].
 * **Summary Measures [fg_mean, fg_std, fg_size, bg_mean, bg_std, bg_size, gm_mean, gm_std, gm_size, wm_mean, wm_std, wm_size, csf_mean, csf_std, csf_size]:** Intermediate measures used to calculate the metrics above.
 Mean, standard deviation, and mask size are given for foreground, background, white matter, and CSF masks.

 ### Spatial Functional

-* **Entropy Focus Criterion [efc]:** Uses the Shannon entropy of voxel intensities as an indication of ghosting and blurring induced by head motion.
-Lower values are better [^2].
-* **Foreground to Background Energy Ratio [fber]:** Mean energy of image values (i.e., mean of squares) within the head relative to outside the head.
-Higher values are better.
-* **Smoothness of Voxels [fwhm, fwhm_x, fwhm_y, fwhm_z]:** The full-width half maximum (FWHM) of the spatial distribution of the image intensity values in units of voxels.
-Lower values are better.
-* **Ghost to Signal Ratio (GSR) [ghost_x, ghost_y or ghost_z]:** A measure of the mean signal in the ‘ghost’ image (signal present outside the brain due to acquisition in the phase encoding direction) relative to mean signal within the brain.
-Lower values are better.
+* **Ghost to Signal Ratio (GSR) [ghost_x, ghost_y or ghost_z]:** A measure of the mean signal in the areas of the image that are prone to ghosting based off the phase encoding direction.
+Lower values are better. [^10]
 * **Summary Measures [fg_mean, fg_std, fg_size, bg_mean, bg_std, bg_size]:** Intermediate measures used to calculate the metrics above.
 Mean, standard deviation, and mask size are given for foreground and background masks.

 ### Temporal Functional

-* **Standardized DVARS [dvars]:** The spatial standard deviation of the temporal derivative of the data, normalized by the temporal standard deviation and temporal autocorrelation.
-Lower values are better [^5][^6].
-* **Outlier Detection [outlier]:** The mean fraction of outliers found in each volume using the [3dToutcount](http://afni.nimh.nih.gov/pub/dist/doc/program_help/3dToutcount.html) command from [AFNI](http://afni.nimh.nih.gov/afni).
+* **Standardized DVARS [dvars]:** The average change in mean intensity between each pair of fMRI volumes in a series scaled to make comparisons across scanning protocols possible.
 Lower values are better [^7].
+* **Outlier Detection [outlier]:** The mean count of outliers found in each volume using the [3dToutcount](http://afni.nimh.nih.gov/pub/dist/doc/program_help/3dToutcount.html) command from [AFNI](http://afni.nimh.nih.gov/afni).
+Lower values are better [^2].
-* **Global Correlation [gcorr]:** The average correlation of all combinations of voxels in a time series.
-Illustrates differences between data due to motion/physiological noise.
+* **Global Correlation [gcorr]:** The average correlation of all pairs of voxel time series inside of the brain.
+Illustrates differences between data due to motion/physiological noise/imaging artifacts (such as signal bleeding).
+Values closer to zero are better. [^11]
-* **Median Distance Index [quality]:** The mean distance (1 – spearman’s rho) between each time-point's volume and the median volume using AFNI’s [3dTqual](http://afni.nimh.nih.gov/afni) command.
-Lower values are better [^7].
+* **Median Distance Index [quality]:** The mean distance (1 – spearman’s rho) between each time point's volume and the median volume using AFNI’s [3dTqual](https://afni.nimh.nih.gov/pub/dist/doc/program_help/3dTqual.html) command.
+Lower values are better [^2].
-* **Mean Fractional Displacement - Jenkinson [mean_fd]:** A measure of subject head motion, which compares the motion between the current and previous volumes.
+* **Mean RMSD [mean_fd]:** A measure of subject head motion, which compares the motion between the current and previous volumes.
 This is calculated by summing the absolute value of displacement changes in the x, y and z directions and rotational changes about those three axes.
 The rotational changes are given distance values based on the changes across the surface of a 80mm radius sphere.
-Lower values are better [^8][^10].
+Lower values are better [^9][^13].
 * **Number of volumes with FD greater than 0.2mm [num_fd]:** Lower values are better.
 * **Percent of volumes with FD greater than 0.2mm [perc_fd]:** Lower values are better.